radiantlogic-v8/documentation-new/documentation/sys-admin-guide/server-backend.md

 ##### Custom Properties

 Custom properties are optional.
-To add new properties, in the Advanced Edit window, click Add.
+To add new properties, in the Advanced Edit window, click **Add**.
 To delete a property, select the property and click Delete.
-To edit a property, select the property and click Edit.
-Click Save after making any changes.
+To edit a property, select the property and click **Edit**.
+Click **Save** after making any changes.

 ><span style="color:red">**IMPORTANT NOTE – Certain SCIM-accessible backends can require more properties than others.
 If you are unsure about the properties required for your SCIM service, contact support@radiantlogic.com for guidance.**